al1ce123/libft/README.md

 # libft
-my own implementation of some libc functions
+a library of some libc's functions and others